merzlab/QUICK-docs/docs/source/features-limitations.rst

 • Supports QM/MM calculations with Amber22
 • Fortran API to use QUICK as QM energy and force engine
 • MPI parallelization for CPU platforms
-• Massively parallel GPU implementation via CUDA for Nvidia GPUs
+• Massively parallel GPU implementation via CUDA and HIP for Nvidia and AMD GPUs
-• Multi-GPU support via MPI + CUDA, also across multiple compute nodes
+• Multi-GPU support via MPI + CUDA/HIP, also across multiple compute nodes

 Limitations
 ***********